CHatch2020/to-do-list/README.md

 5. Create GET route to return and display data to DOM
 6. Refresh DOM on button clicks
 7. Create DELETE route to delete data in DB and DOM
+8. Create PUT route to update completed tasks
-8. Basic styling
+9. Basic styling
-9. On completion of task, change task background and cross out Complete button
+10. On completion of task, change task background and cross out Complete button

 ## Usage